jsoconno/architectures/README.md

 Also important to note is that objects are created in the reverse order that they are written in the code.
 This is not always something you have to consider, but keep in mind it can have an impact on the final layout.
 In particular for larger, more complex diagrams.

 ### Step 3 - Connecting Nodes and Clusters
-A collection of nodes and boxes might not be all that useful by themselves.
+A collection of Nodes and Clusters might not be all that useful by themselves.
 To start showing relationships, we need to draw lines between them.
 This can be done by importing the Edge and Flow objects.
 ```
 from architectures.core import Graph, Cluster, Group, Node, Edge, Flow
 ```